Transformation

 Robert Kegan

 Robert Kegan and Lisa Laskow Lahey: Immunity to Change: How to Overcome It and Unlock the Potential in Yourself and Your Organization (2009).
 The “immunity map” revealing hidden commitments that prevent adaptive change.
-The connection between adult developmental stages and the capacity for organisational change.
+Chapter 9 freely available from Minds at Work.

 Robert Kegan and Lisa Laskow Lahey: The Real Reason People Won’t Change (Harvard Business Review, November 2001).
-The original HBR article introducing competing commitments and the immunity to change framework.
+The original article introducing competing commitments.

 Jennifer Garvey Berger: Changing on the Job: Developing Leaders for a Complex World (2012).
-The most accessible practitioner-oriented account of Kegan’s developmental stages applied to leadership.
+The most accessible practitioner account of Kegan’s developmental stages applied to leadership.

 Gene Kim